MicrosoftDocs/win32/desktop-src/EventLogProv/backupeventlog-method-in-class-win32-nteventlogfile.md

 ---
-Description: 'Saves the specified event log to a backup file.' ms.assetid: '00575928-a56e-40fd-9cc2-0a547f42a30d'
+Description: Saves the specified event log to a backup file. ms.assetid: 00575928-a56e-40fd-9cc2-0a547f42a30d
-title: 'BackupEventlog method of the Win32\_NTEventlogFile class'
+title: BackupEventlog method of the Win32\_NTEventlogFile class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # BackupEventlog method of the Win32\_NTEventlogFile class